vampoda/fullstackopen/README.md

-this repo consist of exercises completed

-during mooc and i improved my skills on lot of technologies during this.
+This repository contains exercises completed during the Full Stack Open course.
+I learned a lot from it